Oregon city drops fight to keep Google water use private

 A lawsuit by the city on behalf of Google — against Oregon’s biggest newspaper, The Oregonian/OregonLive — that sought to keep the water-use information confidential was dropped, the newspaper reported Thursday.

-City officials abandoned the 13-month legal fight to keep the information secret and committed to release the company’s water consumption in future years.
-The California-based company has plans to potentially build more data centers in The Dalles.
+City officials abandoned the 13-month legal fight and committed to release the company’s water consumption in future years.

 In an email, Google confirmed Thursday that its water use numbers would no longer be a trade secret.